The ultimate guide to every Australian streaming platform

 In a pretty short amount of time, BINGE has risen through the ranks and made good on its promise of ‘un-turnoffable’ film and TV.
 From the newest superhero franchise entries and award-winning studio releases, to the best of HBO; your fave titles might already be waiting for you on BINGE.

-Cost: $10 a month for one screen with unskippable ads, $16 to remove ads on the Standard plan, $18 for the maximum four HD screens.
+Cost: $10 a month for one screen with unskippable ads, $18 for the Standard two screen subscription, and $22 for the maximum four HD screens.
 Definitely a bit more manageable than the Foxtel option, and with a generous two-week free trial.

 Pros: BINGE offers some of the most acclaimed series of all time (i.e. The Sopranos, Seinfeld, Sex And The City, The Wire, Game of Thrones) alongside recent TV hits that Aussies would normally be forced to wait for (i.e. Succession, Euphoria, Superman & Lois).
 And its ‘Discover’ suggestions are curated by actual humans, not an algorithm, meaning you have a better chance of being pointed towards your next favourite show.